BoPeng/home-media-organizer/docs/README.md

 ### `hmo-list`: List media files

-The `hmo list` command lists all files in your library, subject to all the filtering options.
-These options are acceptable by all other commands.
+The `hmo list` command command scans the specified directories or files and displays all media files it finds.
+This is useful for quickly seeing what media files are available and verifying which files will be processed by other commands.

 #### Target files and directories